cvc5/cvc5/docs/python/python.rst

     .. warning::

-        This documentation was build while python bindings were disabled.
-Most probably, this part of the documentation is either empty or outdated.
+        This documentation was built while python bindings were disabled.
+This part of the documentation is likely either empty or outdated.
 Please enable :code:`BUILD_BINDINGS_PYTHON` in :code:`cmake` and build the documentation again.

 .. toctree::
     :maxdepth: 2